WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 ![Python_Releases_Windows](Releases_1.png "Python Releases for Windows")

 From the two options at the top of the page select the one called "Latest Python 3 Release".
-(DO NOT select "Latest Python 2 Release"!!)
+DO NOT select "Latest Python 2 Release"!!
+(The number of of the latest Python 3 release will be higher then 3.7.3.)

-In this example the latest Python version is 3.7.3, but this might be different if you download Python at a later time.

-The link will go to a page which looks like this (again, the version number might not be 3.7.3):
+The link will go to a page which looks like this (again, the version number will be higher than 3.7.3):

 ![Python3](Releases_2.png "Python 3")